zohaib2407/Models-for-investment-decisions-in-online-lending/README.md

 However, a better option than manually tweaking hyperparameters one at a time is to perform a grid search which iterates over every combination of hyperparameter values and allows us to assess which combination tends to perform well.
 To perform a manual grid search, first we want to construct our grid of hyperparameter combinations.
 We’re going to search across 6 models with varying learning rates and tree depth.

-After about 30 minutes of training time our grid search ends.
+After about 30 minutes of training time, our grid search ends.
 We see a few important results pop out.
 First, our top model has better performance than our previously fitted model above, with lower RMSE.

 One possible option is to build a GBM model with 3000 trees, a shrinkage of 0.001 & interaction depth of 5.
 When we examine the loss function, the loss is smooth, but the number of trees can be further reduced.
 ![image](https://user-images.githubusercontent.com/35283246/143790895-b0dff3f1-a82b-42c6-8b43-8cd9a321674d.png)